US consumer confidence rebounds in January

 The Conference Board reported Tuesday that its consumer confidence index increased to 89.3, a rebound from December when it dipped to 87.1.

-The increase was fueled by the board’s rising expectations index, which measures feelings about the future path of incomes, business and labor market conditions.
-The present situation index weakened further, likely reflecting concerns about the resurgence of COVID-19.
+The increase was fueled by the board’s rising expectations index, which measures perceptions about the future path of incomes, business and labor market conditions.
+The present situation index weakened further, however, reflecting concerns over the resurgence of COVID-19.

+“The slow rollout of the vaccines and the still raging pandemic continue to depress consumer confidence despite the prospect of further fiscal aid and a brighter and a brighter health situation,” said Kathy Bostjancic, chief U.S. financial economist at Oxford Economics.

+For January, the report showed that the views on current conditions weakened with the percentage of consumers who ranked business conditions as bad rising from 39.7% to 42.8%.
+Consumers’ perceptions of the labor market also declined with the percentage of consumers saying that jobs are plentiful declining from 21% to 20.6% while those claiming jobs were hard to get rising from 22.9% to 23.8%.